tttapa/py-build-cmake/examples/minimal/README.md

 # Minimal

-Minimal example using CMake and py-build-cmake to build and package a Python extension module in C. It defines a simple C function that adds two integers together, and exposes this function in a Python module:
+The following guide walks you through a minimal example project using CMake and py-build-cmake to build and package a Python extension module in C.
+The extension module consists of a simple C function that computes the sum of two integers:

 ```c
 /* This is the addition function we wish to expose to Python. */